Your Feelings are Wrong! Growing Up with a Narcissistic Parent.

 Competition is Normal.
 The narcissistic parent will compare family members and encourage competitiveness among siblings.
 This leads to further mis-trust and discord among family members.
 One sibling may join the narcissistic parent in antagonizing another sibling to avoid the narcissist’s wrath.

 Manipulation.
-Gaslighting, lies, and manipulation are common in a narcissistic family, convincing family members that these dynamics are normal or are not actually happening.
+Gaslighting, lies, and manipulation are common in a narcissistic family and most family members believe these dynamics are normal.

 Rage is Expected.
 Family members are expected to absorb and accept the narcissistic parent’s rage.
-Children sometimes learn to adapt anger as a means for communicating needs or to feel heard.
+Children sometimes learn to use anger to communicate their needs.

 Your Feelings Don’t Matter.
-A narcissist will minimize and dismiss their children’s feelings.
+A narcissist will minimize and dismiss their child’s feelings.
 They label emotions as weak, dramatic, or false.

-Therapy is a safe place to help you process and heal from the abuse of a narcissistic parent at your own pace.
+Therapy is a safe place to help you process and heal from the abuse of a narcissistic parent.
 Through therapy you can:

 -Learn to set appropriate boundaries with family members.